OpenFAST/openfast/docs/source/user/aerodyn-aeroacoustics/05-usage.rst

 output file and contains a grid of turbulence intensity, which is defined as a fraction value.
-The file defines a grid centered at hub height and oriented with the OpenFAST global inertial frame coordinate system; see Figure A.1.
+The file defines a grid centered at hub height and oriented with the OpenFAST global inertial frame coordinate system; see :numref:`aa-fig:ObsRefSys`.
 A user-defined number of lateral and vertical points equally spaced by a user-defined number of meters must be specified.
 An example file for a 160 (lateral) by 180 (vertical) meters grid looks like the following: